NSTAAF International Factball: Italy v Switzerland

 Yes.

 Spoozy.
-You have an extra lunch and it gets you through the afternoon.
+You have to lunch and it gets you through the afternoon.

 If you want to pick me up, yeah.